apexpl/apex_v1/docs/training/transaction_controller.md

 Within our library class you will notice we added a transaction to the winner's account with the controller "lottery_win", so let's go ahead and create that controller now.
 Within terminal,  type:

-`php apex.php create controller transaction:transaction:lottery_win training`
+`./apex create controller transaction:transaction:lottery_win training`

 This will create a new PHP file at */src/transaction/controller/transaction/lottery_win.php*, and will assign it to our "training" package, so it's included during publishing to a repository.
 Open this file, and enter the following contents: